Danil Yurtaikin

-Danil Vitalevich Yurtaikin (Данил Витальевич Юртайкин; born 1 July 1997) is a Russian professional ice hockey forward, for Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).
-He formerly played with the San Jose Sharks of the National Hockey League (NHL), as well as Amur Khabarovsk, Lokomotiv Yaroslavl, CSKA Moscow and Lada Togliatti in the KHL.
+Danil Vitalevich Yurtaikin (Данил Витальевич Юртайкин; born 1 July 1997) is a Russian professional ice hockey forward, for Amur Khabarovsk of the Kontinental Hockey League (KHL).
+He formerly played with the San Jose Sharks of the National Hockey League (NHL), as well as Lokomotiv Yaroslavl, CSKA Moscow, Lada Togliatti and Neftekhimik Nizhnekamsk in the KHL.
 Internationally Yurtaikin has played for the Russian national junior team, and won a bronze medal at the 2017 World Junior Championships.

 Playing career

 Yurtaikin played as a youth within the Lokomotiv Yaroslavl program, joining the club to play at the under-16 level.
 He was later selected by Yaroslavl 108th overall in the 2014 KHL Junior Draft.
 He progressed his development, playing with junior affiliate, Loko Yaroslavl in the MHL.
 He scored 73 points in 99 games over three seasons with Loko, culminating in two championship titles in 2015–16 and 2017–18.

 He made his professional debut during the 2016–17 season, playing with second-tier club, HC Ryazan of the Supreme Hockey League (VHL).
 Showing offensive ability he notched 21 points in 26 games in the VHL and signed a two-year contract extension to remain with Lokomotiv Yaroslavl through 2019.

 Before beginning the 2017–18 season, Yurtaikin was traded in exchange for financial compensation to Amur Khabarovsk on 9 October 2017.
 He made his debut in the Kontinental Hockey League, earning just 1:35 time on ice for Amur in a 1–0 victory over Avangard Omsk on 14 October 2017.
 He made just 5 appearances with Amur before he was assigned to their junior MHL affiliate.
 On 24 November 2017, Yurtaikin was promptly returned to Lokomotiv in a trade, and made his Lokomotiv debut on 29 November 2017.
 He completed the season going scoreless in 18 regular season contests and 2 playoff games.

 On the back of his second MHL title with Loko to end the 2017–18 season, Yurtaikin broke out offensively in the following 2018–19 season.
 He recorded 10 goals and 19 points in 40 games with Lokomotiv Yaroslavl, finishing tied for third among under-22 skaters in goals and fifth in points.
 As Lokomotiv's fourth highest regular season goalscorer, he appeared in 8 playoff games and collected one assist.